apostrophecms/apostrophe-workflow/README.md

 If you set it to "commit," then members of the group can *both* edit the draft *and* commit it and make it live.

 > "Admin: All" and a few other permissions, like "view private locales" and "upload and crop," do not present a choice of locales because they are not locale-specific.

+> If you are only using this module for workflow and have not set up multiple locales, you will still need to set the dropdown for the "default" locale to "edit" or "commit" for each permission.

 ### Permissions tutorial